 - Local Energy Action Plan: a set of strategies developed in 2013 to move Medford toward clean energy alternatives.

-Sign up to receive updates about climate change initiatives in Medford:
+Receive updates about climate change initiatives in Medford:

 - Join the Go Green Medford Google group, a discussion list for all things environment-related